olivroy/reuseme/tests/testthat/_snaps/rename-files.md

     Message
       Here are the conflicts.
 Review changes carefully renaming file anyway
-      i Found 2 references to "my-streets" in 'R/my-analysis.R:1:0' and 'R/my-analysis.R:2:11'.
+      i Found 2 references to "data/my-streets.csv" in 'R/my-analysis.R:1:24' and
+        'R/my-analysis.R:7:27'.
       Testing mode, did not rename file
       i Call `reuseme::check_referenced_files()` to see if there are dead links in dir.